iljf/Assignment_CLIP/README.md

 CLIP: Contrastive Language-Image Pre-training

 Unlike traditional models that are typically trained on either text or image data, Clip is designed to understand and generate meaningful representations of both text and images simultaneously.
-The underlying idea behind Clip is to leverage large-scale datasets containing image and text pairs to learn a shared embedding space, where similar images and their corresponding descriptions are placed close to each other. https://arxiv.org/pdf/2103.00020.pdf
+The underlying idea behind Clip is to leverage large-scale datasets containing image and text pairs to learn a shared embedding space, where similar images and their corresponding descriptions are placed close to each other.
+- CLIP learns a multi-modal embedding space by jointly training an image encoder and text encoder to maximize the cosine similarity of the image and text embeddings of the N real pairs in the batch while minimizing the cosine similarity of the embeddings of the N²-N incorrect pairings.
+- CLIP is trained from scratched, and does not use any non-linear projection layers, instead only a linear projection is used to map from each encoder’s representation to the multi-modal embedding space.
+- Image encoder : 5 ResNets and 3 ViTs with some modifications
+- Text encoder  : Transformer as a base size, 63M-parameter 12-layer 512-wide model with 8 attention heads
+- 32,768 Minibatch size
+- Efforts to save memory and time (ex: mixed precision) https://arxiv.org/pdf/2103.00020.pdf

 ### Pseudocode